georlav/objectmap/README.md

 # ObjectMap

-A Simple command line tool that helps you check web applications to identify insecure deserialization vulnerabilities.
+A Simple command line tool that helps you check PHP and Java applications for insecure deserialization vulnerabilities.
 Tool is implemented in GoLang

-Currently tests for
+Supported checks
  * PHP Object Injection
  * Java Deserialization